FAQ'S

 Where do I send my deposit?

-After you have called us to set up your tour and we have you written down in the reservation book, please mail your deposit to Adirondack Snowmobile, 42 Dandelion Way, Lake Placid, NY 12946.
+After you have called us to set up your tour and we have you written down in the reservation book, please mail your deposit check to Adirondack Snowmobile, 42 Dandelion Way, Lake Placid, NY 12946.
 Please make sure your phone number and, date and time of your reservation is on the check so we can call you back to confirm.

 What is your cancellation policy?